jeffreycwitt/pl339/docs/11-hypertext-1.md

 <!-- How many different ways can we speak of an author?
 How does the printed medium (constrain our recognition of these author types or prompt us to singular or  simplistic views of the author) -->
 <!-- what are authors of "discursivity"; how might these "authors" get lost within the writing o another "author" -->

+{:.rquestion}
-<span class="respond"> Why does Foucault think it is important to identify these different author functions (See especially, Foucault's conclusion on p.
+Why does Foucault think it is important to identify these different author functions (See especially, Foucault's conclusion on p.
 157)?
 How might it change our approach to the study or investigation of literature?

+{:.rquestion}
-<span class="respond"> With this new research goal in mind, how might different media aid in this study?
+With this new research goal in mind, how might different media aid in this study?
 Does the printed text push us to see one kind of relationship between author and text (e.g. "author" as independent "genius" creating a new product)?
 Might a hypertext medium allow us to see a more complicated, participatory productive process and help us see the author as a social construction that emerges only after the text is realized?
 How so?
 </div>

 ### Example 1